CCEPC'S MARC P. RIDDELL MEMORIAL SCHOLARSHIP...

 Strong spirit of volunteerism/motivation to help others

-Strong aspirations in estate planning field
+Strong aspirations in an estate planning profession

 How to Donate to the CCEPC Scholarship Fund